Description

 'Volatility is a statistical measure of the dispersion of returns for a given security or market index.
 Volatility can either be measured by using the standard deviation or variance between returns from that same security or market index.
 Commonly, the higher the volatility, the riskier the security.
 In the securities markets, volatility is often associated with big swings in either direction.
 For example, when the stock market rises and falls more than one percent over a sustained period of time, it is called a 'volatile' market.'

-• The 30 days standard deviation over 5 years of NASDAQ 100 Balanced Unhedged Sub-strategy is 30.7%, which is greater, thus worse compared to the benchmark QQQ (25.4%) in the same period.
+• The volatility over 5 years of NASDAQ 100 Balanced Unhedged Sub-strategy is 31.3%, which is larger, thus worse compared to the benchmark QQQ (25.5%) in the same period.

 DownVol: